-- Uses in various problem-solving strategies taught and request help if stuck - Engages in discussion about the text and raises questions or make comments to clarify confusion and expand understanding - Self-monitors for understanding using a variety of comprehension strategies - Makes text-text, text-self, text-world connections auc 4 The Teacher Standards for Narrative Text and Informational Text Remote Application Additional Resources small group discussion of literature and disciplinary text (e.g., Instructional Speaking and Listening, Standard 1 Students participate in different discussions (pairs, groups, full class) with a range of peers about grade 4 topics and texts, adding to others' ideas while contributing their own.
+- Uses in various problem-solving strategies taught and request help if stuck - Engages in discussion about the text and raises questions or make comments to clarify confusion and expand understanding - Self-monitors for understanding using a variety of comprehension strategies - Makes text-text, text-self, text-world connections

+The Teacher Standards for Narrative and Informational Text Remote Application Additional Resources Provides and supports opportunities for small group discussion of literature and disciplinary text (e.g., Instructional Conversations and Literature Circles) so that students draw on their own knowledge and the knowledge of their peers to co-construct the meaning of text Speaking and Listening, Standard 1 Students participate in different discussions (pairs, groups, full class) with a range of peers about grade 5 topics and texts, adding to others' ideas while contributing their own.
 Arriving at these discussions prepared to discuss what they read or studied, students draw from what they learned, citing evidence in those texts or from their background knowledge during the discussion.
-As they participate and collaborate, students follow all guidelines for such academic discussions and their role in them, offering comments and contributions that link to the remarks of others.
-Also, when discussion or collaborating with others, students ask and answer questions to clarify or follow up on information already presented.
-Finally, students explain their ideas and understanding of the topic after having discussed it and reviewing key ideas. or Google Hangouts with small groups.
+As they participate and collaborate, students follow all guidelines for such academic discussions and their role in them.
+Also, when discussing or collaborating with others, students ask and answer questions.
+Elaborating in some detail about how their remarks relate to the topic or text the class is studying.
+Finally, students draw conclusions after having gained knowledge from the discussion and reviewing key ideas.
+Shift discussion opportunities to an online forum such as Zoom, Facebook, or Google Hangouts with small groups.
 Be sure to include common experiences centered around texts or something studied.
 Key Ideas 1.
 Provide modeling and scaffolding for discussions. a.
 Establish discussion norms. b.
-Structure student engagement - stopping points are directly aligned to the lesson's literacy goals. c.
+Structure student engagement - Stopping points are directly aligned to the lesson's literacy goals. c.
 Use sentence starters/prompts to help students discuss text.
-Digital Texts: Discussion Scaffolds: Student Led Discussion Stems 7 Free Online Discussion Tools Standards Aligned Question Stem Bank Additional Accountable Talk Resources Talk Moves Harvard's See Think Wonder
+2. Use breakout rooms to group students in small group to practice instructional goals Digital Texts: Discussion Scaffolds: Student Led Discussion Stems 7 Free Online Discussion Tools Standards Aligned Question Stem Bank Additional Accountable Talk Resources Talk Moves Harvard's See Think Wonder